BEng Structural and Fire Safety Engineering

 For direct entry to second year the standard requirements must be exceeded, including the following:

-- SQA Advanced Highers: AA to include Mathematics and either Physics, Engineering Science, or Technological Studies, plus Highers at AB in two further subjects.
+• SQA Advanced Highers: AA to include Mathematics and either Physics, Engineering Science, or Technological Studies.

-- A Levels: A*AA in one set of exams to include Mathematics and either Physics, Engineering, or Design & Technology (excluding Food Technology), or AAA in one set of exams to include Mathematics, Further Mathematics and either Physics, Engineering, or Design & Technology (excluding Food Technology).
+• A Levels: AAA in one set of exams to include Mathematics and either Physics, Engineering, or Design & Technology (excluding Food Technology), or AAB in one set of exams to include Mathematics and Further Mathematics at A and either Physics, Engineering, or Design & Technology (excluding Food Technology).

-- IB: 38 points with 666 at HL to include Mathematics (from 2021, Mathematics: Analysis and approaches only) and Physics or Design & Technology at 6.
+• IB: 37 points with 666 at HL to include Mathematics: Analysis and approaches and Physics or Design Technology at 6.

 Other entry pathways